open-horizon-services/web-helloworld-python/README.md

 * `test` - request the web page from the web server to confirm that it is running and available
 * `push` - Uploads your built container image to DockerHub (assumes you have performed a `docker login` and that your `DOCKER_HUB_ID` variable is set).
 * `publish` - Publish the service definition and policy files, and the deployment policy file, to the hub in your organization
-* `remove` - Remove the deployment policy, service policy, and service definition files from the hub in your organization.
-Note: this will also automatically cancel any agreements that depended on those policies, since they no longer exist.
 * `publish-service` - Publish the service definition file to the hub in your organization
 * `remove-service` - Remove the service definition file from the hub in your organization
 * `publish-service-policy` - Publish the [service policy](https://github.com/open-horizon/examples/blob/master/edge/services/helloworld/PolicyRegister.md#service-policy) file to the hub in your org